Three box trucks driving on a motorway at dusk

 Express runs

-Express refers mainly to urgency, priority, and time commitment.
-Many express jobs are executed directly, but the core term describes the service promise.
+Express refers mainly to urgency, priority, and delivery commitment.
+Many express jobs are executed directly or on a dedicated basis, but the term itself describes the service promise first.

 Box trucks and delivery vans parked in front of loading docks